Design Thinking Journey Map: Essential Tips for Creating an Effective Customer Experience

 Often the customer journey map is held by a chief innovation officer, head of design and innovation, or the design research team.
 Whoever owns it should have the authority and credibility to have the organization revisit it when necessary.
 “The holding is less of locking it down and much more of keeping it fresh and top of mind and inviting people in the organization to re-engage in it,” Melanie says.

-Use it as a starting point
+Use your design thinking journey map as a powerful starting point

 A journey map is a tool that unlocks, but it’s not the final deliverable in your service design process.
 It’s a treasure map giving you a sense of where to start, but you have to dig through and find the path.